 Most people who think about climbing Kilimanjaro, think about getting to the Summit, seeing the Uhuru Peak signpost for themselves, and taking photographs.
 However, there is so much more to the top of this mountain than just Uhuru Peak.
-The Kilimanjaro Ash Pit is the very centre of the volcanic cone.
+The Kilimanjaro Ash Pit is the very center of the volcanic cone.

 Uhuru Peak sits at the highest point of the crater rim, below this is the crater.
 Filled with glaciers and volcanic rock, it is possible to camp on the crater floor, if you are very well acclimatized.

 Exploring the glaciers up close is an amazing experience, feeling the cold, hard ice under the blue skies and equatorial sun.
-Whilst inside the crater, a place where few people go is to the Ash Pit: the very centre of the volcano.
+Whilst inside the crater, a place where few people go is to the Ash Pit: the very center of the volcano.

 See more: Beyond the Summit: 19 Kilimanjaro Facts

-Whilst standing at the summit is an astonishing achievement, for me it doesn’t really stop there.
+Whilst standing at the summit is an astonishing achievement, for me, it doesn’t really stop there.
 What is this place, apart from just being the “highest mountain in Africa” and the “highest free-standing mountain in the world”?